Joe Jon Finley

-Joe Jon "J. J." Finley (born January 30, 1985) is an American football coach and former tight end who is currently the tight ends coach at the University of Oklahoma.
+Joe Jon "J. J." Finley (born January 30, 1985) is an American football coach and former tight end who most recently coached tight ends at the University of Oklahoma.
 He previously served as an assistant coach at the University of Mississippi, Texas A&M University, University of Missouri and Baylor University.

 Finley played college football at the University of Oklahoma before signing with the San Francisco 49ers of the National Football League (NFL) as an undrafted free agent in 2008.

 Early life

 Finley grew up in Arlington, Texas and attended Arlington High School, where he played football and was a hurdler on the school's track team.
 Initially a tight end as a sophomore, Finley was moved to quarterback for his junior and senior years of high school, throwing for over 1,600 yards and rushing for nearly 900 yards in his senior season.
 He committed to playing college football at Oklahoma.